 What do you think are the pros and cons of each imbalance check (Logit and Quick Means)?

 Logistic regression is more appropriate for comparing categorical variables, which is what we have in our regression.
-A quick means t-test is likely more suitable for checking balances in continuous variables.
+A quick means t-test is likely more suitable for checking balances in continuous variables. **Not true!
+I would argue the opposite/reverse in both cases!**

 Multicollinearity could be an issue with logit regression.
 In our C4 logit, there are a few variables with high standard error (D_240_5.0, D_43111_4.0, D_470.1_1), which is an indication of high multicollinearity.
 In this case, quick means test is a good way to check for imbalances.